acerbilab/mhi-resources/python_packages_walkthrough.md

 # Steps and tips for publishing Python packages on PyPI and `conda-forge`

-Written by [Bobby Huggins](https://github.com/orgs/acerbilab/people/Bobby-Huggins), with contributions from [Gurjeet Singra Singh](https://github.com/GurjeetSinghSangra).
+Written by [Bobby Huggins](https://github.com/orgs/acerbilab/people/Bobby-Huggins), with contributions from [Gurjeet Sangra Singh](https://github.com/GurjeetSinghSangra).

 ## Publishing on PyPI